Karumi/project-quality-assurance/README.md

 * Use a template (file *.github/ISSUE_TEMPLATE.md*).
 [Feel free to use this one](ISSUE_TEMPLATE.md).

 * Organize your issues with your preferred project management tool.
-If you are using Github, the projects tab might work just fine.
+If you are using GitHub, the projects tab might work just fine.
 Create at least 4 phases for issues: *TODO, WIP, REVIEW* and *DONE*.
 Before moving an issue to the **DONE**  column, you should review with your team what **DONE** means.
-For some teams, merging a branch could be considered as **DONE**, and for other teams, we won't consider a task as done until the new version is released to the public.
+For some teams, merging a branch could be considered as **DONE**, others won't consider a task as done until the new version is released to the final users.

 ## Continuous Integration